KevinMarquette/kevinmarquette.github.io/index.md

 ### DependsOn

-[DependsOn](https://github.com/loanDepot/DependsOn) is a PowerShell that allows you to define dependencies in your data and order the data based on those dependencies.
+[DependsOn](https://github.com/loanDepot/DependsOn) is a PowerShell Module that allows you to define dependencies in your data and order the data based on those dependencies.

 ### PSGraph